Last updated December 5, 2023

 No matter how fast life is moving around us, there is always a place of stillness inside.
 By training our mind to live more in each present moment, we stop seeking peace and serenity and realize it’s right here, right now.
 Below is a guide for getting started with meditation in seven easy steps.

-“If you are depressed, you are living in the past.
+If you are depressed, you are living in the past.
 If you are anxious, you are living in the future.
-If you are at peace, you are living in the present.”Lao Tzu
+If you are at peace, you are living in the present.Lao Tzu

 1. Sit upright comfortably

 3. Breathe deeply

-Ah, the breath, the wonderful breath.
-It’s our ANCHOR to the present moment and a tool available at all times.
+Our breath is an ANCHOR to the present moment and a tool available at all times.
 Start by taking 10 deep breaths and counting to five during each exhale and inhale.

 4. Slowly scan your body, and notice any sensations

-I love this step because it’s checking in with our body.
+This is a great step because it’s checking in with our body.
 How many times a day do we ask others, “How are you?”
 A lot.
 How many times a day do we ask our body, “How are you?”
 Hardly ever.

 5. Be aware of any thoughts you are having

-Notice what thoughts are present, “I need to call my mom, I have to go to the grocery store.”
+Notice what thoughts are present, for instance, “I need to call my mom, I have to go to the grocery store.”
 Allow each thought to come up, and pass by, without any judgment or attachment.